rhyskeepence/elm-websocket/README.md

 This package broadly does two things:
  1. A library for creating a WAI WebSocket service, which can respond to requests as well as broadcast to all clients.
- 1. Generates the ELM code for data types, JSON codecs and a WebSocket subscriber
+ 2. Generates the Elm code for data types, JSON encoders/decoders and a WebSocket subscriber

 First let's create our API - some haskell types to model our Request and Response.
 We derive Generic and ElmType,
 so that (Elm Export)[https://github.com/krisajenkins/elm-export] can do it's thing.
 We also